Ryz3D/LHC/README.md

 - Parsing .c files
 - Basic variables (`uint_8`, `int_8`, `bool`)
-  - All variables are treated as global for now
+  - All variables are treated as global
 - Operators
   - `+`, `-`, `*`, `/` also as assignment: `+=`, `-=`, `*=`, `/=` and `++`, `--`
   - `<`, `>`, `<=`, `>=`, `==`, `!=`, `||`, `&&`
-- `if` by conditional jumps
+- `if` and `else` by conditional jumps
 - `while` by conditional and fixed jumps
 - `for` by transformation to `while`
 - Basic functions